commoncrawl/cc-pyspark/README.md

 Alternatively, running `get-data.sh` downloads the sample data.
 It also writes input files containing
 * sample input as `file://` URLs
-* all input of one monthly crawl as relative paths
+* all input of one monthly crawl as paths relative to the data bucket base URL `s3://commoncrawl/` resp. `https://data.commoncrawl.org/` – see [authenticated S3 access or access via HTTP](#authenticated-s3-access-or-access-via-http) for more information.
-  - to use with `--input_base_url s3://commoncrawl/` resp. `--input_base_url https://data.commoncrawl.org/`

 Note that the sample data is from an older crawl (`CC-MAIN-2017-13` run in March 2017).
 If you want to use more recent data, please visit the [Common Crawl site](https://commoncrawl.org/the-data/get-started/).